 1. Know your requirements

-For Level 2-4, there are different SAQ types depending on your payment integration method.
-Here’s a brief table:
+For Levels 2 to 4, there are different SAQ types depending on your payment integration method.
+Here's a brief table:

-Card-not-present merchants (e-commerce or mail/telephone-order), that have fully outsourced all cardholder data functions to PCI DSS compliant third-party service providers, with no electronic storage, processing, or transmission of any cardholder data on the merchant’s systems or premises.
+Card-not-present merchants (ecommerce or mail/telephone order) that completely outsource all account data functions to PCI DSS–validated and compliant third parties.
+No electronic storage, processing, or transmission of account data on their systems or premises.

-E-commerce merchants who outsource all payment processing to PCI DSS validated third parties, and who have a website(s) that doesn’t directly receive cardholder data but that can impact the security of the payment transaction.
-No electronic storage, processing, or transmission of cardholder data on merchant’s systems or premises.
+Ecommerce merchants that partially outsource payment processing to PCI DSS–validated and compliant third parties, and with a website(s) that does not itself receive account data but which does affect the security of the payment transaction and/or the integrity of the page that accepts the customer’s account data.
+No electronic storage, processing, or transmission of account data on the merchant’s systems or premises.

 Merchants using only: